Filing For Chapter 7 Bankruptcy?

 The Goal Is Discharge Of Your Debts

-So long as the trustee has no further questions regarding your petition and after the creditors’ time for objections has run, if everything has proceeded smoothly, the court will grant a discharge of your debts.
+So long as the trustee has no further questions regarding your petition and after the creditors’ time for objections has run out, if everything has proceeded smoothly, the court will grant a discharge of your debts.

 There are many points along the way when a bankruptcy attorney can assist you in making sure the Chapter 7 process runs smoothly.
-From working with you to determine whether you qualify for Chapter 7 to assisting you in determining which exemptions to use to preparing you for your 341 meeting, a bankruptcy lawyer can help make sure your Chapter 7 petition moves smoothly through the court, setting you on the path to a fresh start and freedom from debt.
+From working with you to determine whether you qualify for Chapter 7 to assisting you in determining which exemptions to use in preparation for your 341 meeting, a bankruptcy lawyer can help make sure your Chapter 7 petition moves smoothly through the court, setting you on the path to a fresh start and freedom from debt.

-Contact us today for a consultation on Chapter 7 bankruptcy.
-From our office in Montpelier, we serve all towns throughout Vermont.
+Contact The Law Office of Amy K. Butler, Esquire, PLLC today for a consultation on Chapter 7 bankruptcy.
+I serve all towns in Montpelier and throughout Vermont.